tredfern/terminus/README.md

 **[Everything Epyx](https://en.wikipedia.org/wiki/Epyx)** - I grew up looking at everything Epyx released.
 I loved their motto even as a kid of combining strategy with action.
 Some of their games that are influencing my thinking on this project are, Temple of Apshai Trilogy, Dragonriders of Pern (I'm serious, I played that game a ton),

-Interesting tidbit I learned from research, is that Epyx did the port of Rogue to non-Unix platforms.
+An interesting tidbit I learned from research is that Epyx did the port of Rogue to non-Unix platforms.